Editorial

 After one drink at Calders, walk south two blocks to the next venue.
 El Born's layout requires wandering.
 The neighborhood design encourages stumbling into unexpected plazas and overlooked corners.

-El Born contains dozens of similar venues.
+El Born contains dozens of similar venues — if you want to go deeper into the neighbourhood's bar culture, our complete El Born bar guide covers twelve addresses from cava caves to modern cocktail rooms.
 Visit our guide to Barcelona's cocktail bars for additional recommendations beyond this route.
 The neighborhood continues evolving as tourism increases, but vermouth bars remain affordable and authentic.

 Move into the Gothic Quarter proper around 7pm.
 Carrer de l'Escudellers becomes an entirely different experience from El Born.
 Tourism increases noticeably, prices climb considerably, and sophistication in bartending replaces neighborhood authenticity.
 The shift from vermouth to cocktails marks this transition.